BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 4.

-A fiscal deficit occurs when government expenditure exceeds its revenue in a given year.
+A fiscal deficit occurs when the government’s expenditure exceeds its revenue for a particular year.
 While some level of deficit is acceptable and even growth-promoting, persistent and large fiscal deficits threaten macroeconomic stability by raising debt levels and crowding out private investment.
-Governments use several measures to reduce fiscal deficits, each with distinct trade-offs.
+There are a myriad of ways that governments can lower deficits fiscally, each with distinct trade-offs.

 Q.5.
 Evaluate the effectiveness of government expenditure as a tool for increasing national income in a highly open economy and discuss its impact on the trade balance.
 (5+5 = 10 Marks)